- Religion and Philosophy»

 Just as the Holy Spirit is a bestower of Christ to man.
 We see this in the beginning in the creation narrative.

-We can see a vast wilderness of nothingness that is dark and deep and the Spirit of God brooding over it.
+We can see a vast dark and deep wilderness of nothingness and the Spirit of God brooding over it.

 Some more on the benefits bestowed...